open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 ### ☆ ☆ ☆ Provide structured data using open standards

-<span class="lead">Using the Open Contracting Data Standard model to publish initiation, award, contract and implementation information for each contracting process.</span>
+Using the Open Contracting Data Standard model to publish initiation, award, contract and implementation information for each contracting process.

 OCDS provides guidance on the fields to include, and how to structure them using [a JSON schema](../../schema/reference) so that third-parties can re-use your data effectively.